Cpruitt96/Software-Engineering-Project/analysis/Iter4_SRS.md

 3.1.1.2 The game board should be able to be reset for a new game

-3.1.1.3 The game should display a game over message when one player loses all their ships and show the winner
+3.1.1.3 The game should indicate the winner when one player has no remaining ships

 3.1.1.4 The game should have a timer counting down the amount of time left for a player’s turn